scylladb/scylla-migrator/docs/source/migrate-from-cassandra-or-parquet.rst

   source:
     type: cassandra
-    # host name of one of the nodes of your database cluster
+    # Host name of one of the nodes of your database cluster
     host: <cassandra-server-01>
     # TCP port to use for CQL
     port: 9042